 Whether you’re using free or paid for, you can still get infected.

-With that said, if I'm pushed to offer my opinion on the best antivirus programs, then the answer is always the same.
-Kaspersky or Norton.
+With that said, if I’m pushed to offer my opinion on the best antivirus programs, then the answer is always the same.
+Norton or Kaspersky.

 If you’re going to pay for protection, then buy the best, after all, they all cost around the same amount, so don’t mess about.